Join in the conversatioN. Leave a Comment!

-Why do kids ask so many questions?
-But more importantly: Why do they stop?
+Why do kids ask so many questions—and why do they stop?

 A while back I was discussing the subject of “questioning” with Richard Saul Wurman, the original creator of the TED Conference and a man who’s pretty much obsessed with questions.